oscar-bartman/oscar-bartman.github.io/_posts/2020-04-27-dependency-pass.md

 }
 ```

-The client is gets passed from a higher level than the implementation itself.
+The client gets passed from a higher level than the implementation itself.
 As a result, the initialization logic of `WeFightFooIncClient` is removed from the implementation that uses it.
 A developer will have to take more steps to trace the initialization when he/she is working on the code.
 Confused and without guidance, developers will stare at their screens blankly and ruminate on the question:
 > Where do I initialize this client?

 ### Testing it